-Target Load (E. coli bacteria MPN/day) = Mid-Point Flow in Each Hydrologic Category (ft3/s) x 332 (E. coli Bacteria WQ criterion minus a 5% MOS (MPN/100 ml)) x Conversion Factor (24465758.4)
+Load Allocation to Meet Target Load (E. coli bacteria MPN/day) = Mid-Point Flow in Each Hydrologic Category (ft3/s) x 332 (E. coli Bacteria WQ criterion minus a 5% MOS (MPN/100 ml)) x Conversion Factor (24465758.4)

-Percent Reduction = (Existing Load - Target Load) / Existing Load by the estimated in-stream flow on the day of sampling.
+Percent Reduction = (Existing Load - Load Allocation to meet Target Load) / Existing Load

+Instantaneous loads were calculated for each station by converting measured bacteria concentrations into a load, or number of bacteria per day.
+E. coli or FC bacteria samples (MPN or cfu/100ml) were multiplied by the estimated in-stream flow on the day of sampling.
 This value was then multiplied by a conversion factor to determine loading.
 Load data were plotted on the load-duration graph based on the flow duration interval for the day of sampling.
-Samples that lie above the target line on the load-duration curve are violations of the WQS while those below it are in compliance (Figure 13).
+Samples that lie below the target line (green line) on the load-duration curve are in compliance with the water quality standard (blue triangles in Figures 13 and 14).
 Only the instantaneous WQS was targeted because there were insufficient data to evaluate against the 30-day geometric mean.